zamazan4ik/awesome-pgo/article/article.md

 * Feedback-Directed Optimization (FDO)
 * Profile-Driven Optimization (PDO)
 * Profile-Based Optimization (PBO)
-* Profile-Directed Feedback (PDF) (IBM AIX [documentation](https://www.ibm.com/docs/en/aix/7.3?topic=techniques-profile-directed-feedback))
+* Profile-Directed Feedback (PDF) (IBM AIX [documentation](https://www.ibm.com/docs/en/aix/7.3?topic=techniques-profile-directed-feedback), please don't try to google with this abbreviation :)
 * Profile Online Guided Optimization (POGO) (I found at least one [post](https://www.reddit.com/r/rust/comments/jwad2g/new_experiment_pogo_online_pgo_for_functions/) on Reddit)

-At most places, you will see PGO (sometimes people pronouns it as "pogo") (like in Clang (TODO ref), GCC (TODO ref), Rustc (TODO ref)).
-Sometimes, FDO is used (like in Bazel (TODO ref)).
+At most places, you will see PGO (sometimes people pronouns it as "pogo") (like in Clang, GCC, Rustc documentations).
+Sometimes, FDO is used (e.g. Bazel and many tools/articles from Google).
 Other names almost never used.
 In this article, I use only PGO abbreviation as the most known name for this optimization technique.

 Quickly I found another issue: there are multiple meanings for PGO:

 * [PostrgreSQL Operator](https://github.com/CrunchyData/postgres-operator).
 This one is the most annoying since Google shows it often (at least in my queries).
 I recommend resolving it with excluding "postgresql" word from the results.
 * PGO [company](https://pl.wikipedia.org/wiki/PGO_(polskie_przedsi%C4%99biorstwo)).
 I do not think they are Profile-Guided Optimization gurus but who knows...
 * Ponto-geniculo-occipital waves or [PGO waves](https://en.wikipedia.org/wiki/PGO_waves).
-I tried to understand what is it but quickly gave up - too boring stuff (IMHO).
+I tried to understand what it is but quickly gave up - too boring stuff (IMHO).
 * Pokemon GO (as The Expert said above).

 Not critical at all but keep in mind this information during your Googling/Binging/DuckDuckGoing/whatever sessions.